The Just Transition Taskforce is a partnership between the Scottish Government and Climate Group, as Secretariat of the Under2 Coalition.

 Building on Net Zero Futures

-The Just Transition Taskforce will build on the success of Net Zero Futures - a project launched in 2021 by Scotland, Bloomberg Philanthropies and Climate Group, which was designed to mobilise state and regional action towards a net zero future.
+The Just Transition Taskforce is building on the success of Net Zero Futures - a project launched in 2021 by Scotland, Bloomberg Philanthropies and Climate Group, which was designed to mobilise state and regional action towards a net zero future.

 To date, over 80 state and regional governments have been involved in peer learning and knowledge sharing through Net Zero Futures, supporting net zero planning and target setting.